beopencloud/dagger/README.md

 Dagger allows us to run CI/CD pipeline as container.

-In this project, we are running the BeOpenMairie CI pipeline where we test the app, package it in a container and push it to the docker registry.
+In this project, we are running the CNO API CI pipeline where we test the app, package it in a container and push it to the docker registry.

 The CD part is done by CNO.